Skip to main content

 3. Get an inspection of the home.
 In fact, you want to make your offer contingent upon what you discover in the inspection.

-4. Get a preapproval for your home mortgage before you shop around.
+4. Get a conditional approval for your home mortgage before you shop around.
 Not only does this give you an idea of how much money you have to work with, but it also encourages sellers to take your offers seriously.

 5. Know what you must have, want and can live without.
 We all have that picture-perfect dream home in mind.
 The reality of finding it is rare.
 Look for a home that has the potential for perfection.